pnnl/BIM2RDF/README.md

 As such the [.gitignore](./.gitignore) only allows source code files.
 * Documentation is generated with [Quarto](https://quarto.org/).
 * dev: [fire](https://github.com/google/python-fire) to create command line interfaces

+Generally, these tools are assumed to be at their latest version.

 ## Setup